aldabil21/opencart-easywebpush/README.md

 #### Pros

 1. Using event system.
 And will continue all development using the event system.
-   ...
+2. ...
 Nothing more to mention now, untill start implementing some of the roadmap section.

 #### Cons

-1. This package attemp to install required libs on installations, which may not work with some cheap hosting providers.
-2. Some hosting providers PHP setup may not have gmp extensions, and you may not have controll to install it.
+1. Some hosting providers PHP setup may not have gmp extension, and you may not have controll to install it.

 ###Roadmap